Bizzabo vs RainFocus: Which Platform is Best?

 • Are you running a portfolio of mid-market B2B conferences, or managing tier-one mega-events for a Fortune 1000 company?

-• Do you need proprietary onsite hardware for networking and lead capture, or will software alone do?
+• Do you need proprietary onsite hardware for networking and lead capture, or will software-only approaches cover your use case?

 • How closely does your event data need to connect with your marketing automation and CRM stack?